Chart Color Schemes

 Woodcroft's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Woodcroft's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
+Woodcroft's health outcomes show excellent results according to AreaSearch's assessment.
+The area has very low prevalence of common health conditions across all age groups.

 Private health cover is high at approximately 54% of the total population (~3,761 people), compared to 59.9% in Greater Sydney.
-The most common conditions are diabetes (7.9%) and asthma (6.1%).
-A majority, 76%, report being free from medical ailments, slightly higher than Greater Sydney's 74.6%.
-Working-age residents have low chronic condition prevalence.
-Seniors make up 16.9% of the population (1,170 people), higher than Greater Sydney's 15.4%.
-Health outcomes among seniors are strong and align with national rankings.
+Diabetes and asthma are the most prevalent medical conditions, affecting 7.9 and 6.1% of residents respectively.
+A significant majority, 76.0%, report being completely free from medical ailments, slightly higher than Greater Sydney's 74.6%.
+Working-age residents exhibit low chronic condition prevalence.
+The area has a higher proportion of seniors aged 65 and over at 17.1% (1,184 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health